kamyu104/LeetCode-Solutions/README.md

 * Since free questions may be even accidentally taken down by some companies, only solutions will be post on now.
 * For more solutions of questions, you can see my [LintCode](https://github.com/kamyu104/LintCode) repository.
 * There are new LeetCode questions every week.
 I'll keep updating for full summary and better solutions.
-* Thanks for staring this repository and sending thanks notes to cheer me up.
+* Thanks for starring this repository and sending thanks notes to cheer me up.
 I'll make this repository better and better.
 * Notes: "🔒" means you need to subscribe to [LeetCode premium membership](https://leetcode.com/subscribe/) for the access to premium questions.

 ## Algorithms